-Israel orders Palestinians to leave Gaza city as Doha truce talks continue
+Israel orders Palestinians to leave Gaza City as Doha truce talks continue

 Israel ramps up attacks in Gaza

-The latest evacuation order comes a day after an Israeli air attack on al-Awdah School, killed at least 30 people and wounded 53 others, most of them women and children, according to Palestinian medics.
+The latest evacuation order comes a day after an Israeli air attack on al-Awdah School killed at least 30 people and wounded 53 others, most of them women and children, according to Palestinian medics.

 Exclusive footage from the school, obtained by Al Jazeera, shows young Palestinians playing football outside the school as dozens of people watch.
 Then a loud explosion is heard, sending people running for cover.